Recycle to Read Textiles

 What happens after we sign up to a campaign?

 After signing up to any campaign, you will receive an email containing everything you need to take part including a range of resources to ensure you have everything you need to hold a successful collection.
-These can also be accessed via the Recycle to Read campaign pages when you are logged in.
-You may also be sent a printed pack depending on the type of collection you have registered for.
-See the Campaign Guides for details.
+These can also be accessed via the Recycle to Read campaign pages when you are logged in - see your Recycle to Read Textiles Campaign Guide for details

 How do the collections work?